A Song of Wonder

 Let's wonder at what we've done.
 We've made it into space, and we can take photos like this.
 But the next one is the reality.
 This is a very famous photo.
 I don't know if you've seen it before.

-It's a very famous photo taken by Voyager One.
+It's a very famous photo taken by Voyager 1.
 It's a space probe that was sent out, I think, in the late seventies.
-I didn't look that up at this stage.
-Voyager One has gone beyond Pluto, and it's about to exit the solar system.
+I didn't look that up.
+At this stage, Voyager 1 has gone beyond Pluto, and it's about to exit the solar system.
 But before it did, they asked it to turn around and take this picture.

 When he looks at the stars, he cannot even count them, but yet God has made them and numbered them and even named them.
-He can begin to understand that the clockwork precision of the stars marks out the days and the years of human existence, but he could never have designed it or built it.
-And he won't outlast more than a few turnings around the Earth himself, and he's gone.
+He can begin to understand the clockwork precision of the stars maybe, that the precision that marks out the days and the years of human existence, but he could never have designed it or built it.
+And he won't outlast more than a few turnings around the earth himself, and he's gone.
 Now this is not self sorrow or deprecation.
 He's not crushing himself into the mud or considering humanity worthless.

 What are we when compared to this?
 And isn't that a fair question?
 Because I haven't named each of the blades of grass that I mow.
 I don't understand the lives of all the bugs in my house.
 What politician knows the day to day life of every single citizen in their country?